Show Up to the Audition Like You Already Have the Part [3]

 The Infrastructure Exists Now

 Direct-to-audience platforms have made it possible for a filmmaker to release a film to a paying audience without the involvement of a single traditional institution.
 Substack has made it possible for a writer to build a readership of tens of thousands and generate meaningful revenue from it independently.
 Bandcamp, before it was acquired and diminished, showed what was possible when musicians were given a clean, direct path to their listeners.
 The tools are imperfect.
 The economics are still difficult.
 None of it replaces the scale that institutional distribution can provide at its best.
 But the choice is no longer binary in the way it once was.
 You are not choosing between the system and obscurity.
 There is a range of paths.
 Some run directly through institutions.
 Some work around them.
-Most combine both.
+The most successful ones combine both.

 That optionality is power.
 It changes the nature of the conversation you are having when you do walk into the room.